vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 If a VCH requires more resources, or if it consumes too many resources, you can configure CPU and memory allocations on the VCH vApp by using the different `vic-machine configure --memory` and `--cpu` options.

 The `vic-machine configure` options for memory and CPU allocations function in the same way as the equivalent `vic-machine create` options.
-For information about the `vic-machine create` memory and CPU reservation and shares options, see [Virtual Container Host Configuration](vch_config.md).
+For information about the `vic-machine create` memory and CPU reservation and shares options, see [Virtual Container Host  Appliance Configuration](vch_config.md).

 This example configures a VCH to impose memory and CPU reservations, limits, and shares.